margarytaz/podcasts-analysis/README.md

 ## 🚀 Project Goals

-The main goal was to explore podcast data to gather information on particular categories' and topics' popularity and ratings, top podcasts' performance in comparison of majority of content.
+The main goal - to explore podcast data to gather information on particular categories' and topics' popularity and ratings, top podcasts' performance in comparison of majority of content.

 **Tasks:**
 * **Database Design:** establishing a relational schema to explore the database structure.